SethPuhala/Dashboardv2/README.md

 coingecko: gets crypto prices

-(there is one more that is specific to me so there will be a blank box)
+(there is one more that is specific to me so there will be a blank box)-this is the dove/cat box in image

 the two local 'apis' are: